 Apiverte was looking for artists to create artwork to cover their bee houses for permanent installation.
 The idea of having my art on a bee house is super exciting for me, so I HAD to apply!
 THANKFULLY I had updated my public art section of my website, so I only had to send them a link and some basic info and artistic intentions.
 My application was accepted 🙂

 One reason I loved this project was that they delivered the panel to paint to me!
 So I got to paint in the comfort of my home studio, instead of working on site.

 Here is a mix of in-progress photos:

-As you can see form the images, the panel has two ledges.
+As you can see from the images, the panel has two ledges.
 The bottom slots are the bee entrances.
 I wanted to incorporate this structure into my design.
 So I imagined the ledges as platforms built for a tree house.
-And instead of a traditional green leafy tree, I switched to a multi-coloured blossoming tree!
+And instead of a traditional green leafy tree, I switched to a multi-coloured blossoming tree.
 Each entrance also had to be coloured a little different from each other so the bees return to their correct home base after each outing.
 I don’t know why, but I find this super cute.